Get

 Image Credit: Nynke van Holten, Shutterstock

 Genetics plays a huge role in the life expectancy of a cat.
-British Shorthair cats can have hereditary issues such as kidney disease, arthritis, and even dental issues that affect their quality of life and how long they live.
+British Shorthair cats can have hereditary issues such as Polycystic Kidney Disease (PKD), Hypertrophic Cardiomyopathy (HCM) or Peritoneal-Pericardial Diaphragmatic Hernia (PPDH) that affect their quality of life and how long they live.
 It’s best to watch your feline closely and visit your veterinarian at least twice a year.
 If you see any signs of health issues, get the cat to the vet for diagnosis and treatment immediately.

 The breeding of your cat can play a huge part as well.
 Breeders that get their cats DNA tested, provide vaccinations and treatments, keep detailed records of their cats’ history, and maintain sanitary dwellings are more successful with breeding healthy litters.
 Avoiding inhumane breeders and kitten mills will raise your chances of enjoying your cat for several years.

-Healthcare is also a factor that causes some British Shorthair cats to live longer than others.
-If a cat doesn’t get the healthcare it needs, such as regular checkups with the local vet, it is more likely to suffer from a condition that could have been prevented.
-Kittens require several visits to the vet before adulthood, but when your cat is an adult, you only have to go to the vet every 6 months unless an accident or illness requires an additional trip.
+Healthcare is the most important factor that can help British Shorthair cats live longer than others.
+If a cat doesn’t receive the necessary healthcare, such as regular checkups with the local vet, it is more likely to develop a condition that could have been prevented.
+Kittens require several visits to the vet before reaching adulthood, and even as an adult, it’s essential to maintain routine vet visits at the frequency recommended by your vet.

 The girl combs the hair of a british shorthair cat